 - PTIN: Preparer taxpayer identification number

-When comparing an EIN vs TIN, you need to keep the above information in mind.
-While an EIN is a type of TIN, a TIN is a generic term, used for several types of taxpayer numbers.
+When comparing an EIN vs TIN, keep the above information in mind.
+While an EIN is a type of TIN, a TIN is a generic term for several types of taxpayer numbers.

 How to get one

-All TINs, except for the SSN, are obtained through the IRS online, or by filling a specific IRS form and submitting the information by mail.
-SSNs are only processed through the Social Security Administration (SSA) office.
+Except for SSNs, all TINs are obtained through the IRS website, or by filling out the applicable IRS form and submitting it by fax or mail.
+SSNs are only issued through the Social Security Administration (SSA).

 Key Takeaways: TIN vs EIN

 Let’s review the key takeaways when differentiating between TIN vs EIN identifiers: